albertoavera/albertoavera.github.io/README.md

 ### Bio
 Hello everyone!

 Pleasure to have you visit my professional portfolio, my name is Alberto or Al as I more commonly go by.
-I am a very detail-oriented analytical thinker who carries years of expertise in people management, accounting, finance, sales, and data analytics.
+I am a very detail-oriented analytical thinker and carry years of expertise in people management, accounting, finance, sales, and data analytics.
 I am a New Jersey native that currently resides in Woodbridge, NJ.
 I am also an esteemed alum of both Rutgers University and the Stevens Institute of Technology.

 Please refer to the links provided below to see my latest projects and research. **Please be aware at this time there is more to be added shortly**

 ### Hobbies
 Running, watching live sports, billiards, and spending time with his dogs.